MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/New-PSRoleCapabilityFile.md

 ```

 ### -VisibleProviders
-Limits the Windows PowerShell providers in the session to those specified in the value of this parameter.
+Limits the PowerShell providers in the session to those specified in the value of this parameter.
 Wildcard characters are supported.

 By default, all providers exported by a module in the session are visible in the session.
 Use the *SessionType* and *ModulesToImport* parameters to determine which modules are imported into the session.

-When any *Visible* parameter is included in the session configuration file, Windows PowerShell removes the **Import-Module** cmdlet and its ipmo alias from the session.
+When any *Visible* parameter is included in the session configuration file, PowerShell removes the **Import-Module** cmdlet and its ipmo alias from the session.

 ```yaml
 Type: String[]